vmpyre/solana-airdrop/README.md

 # Solana Airdrop
-__USE AT YOUR OWN RISK!__ Use this script to airdrop custom SOL amount to multiple wallets for super cheap. ~0.005 SOL in fees for airdropping to about 1000 wallets.
+__USE AT YOUR OWN RISK!__ Use this script to airdrop SOL or SPL tokens to multiple wallets for super cheap. ~0.005 SOL in fees for airdropping to about 1000 wallets.

 ## How To Use
 0. (Pre-req) Install python - https://www.python.org/downloads/